Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 ### Cancellation propagation

 [Structured concurrency](coroutines-basics.md#coroutine-scope-and-structured-concurrency) ensures that canceling a coroutine also cancels all of its children.
-This prevents child coroutines from working after the parent has already stopped.
+This prevents child coroutines from working after the parent has been requested to stop.

 Here's an example: